Configuring Microsoft SQL Server Reporting Services on Amazon RDS for SQL Server

 You can resolve this by making sure the data source in the connection string is set to the loopback interface (for example,

-.) or the fully qualified domain name (FQDN) of the RDS instance.
+localhost or .) or the fully qualified domain name (FQDN) of the RDS instance.
 The FQDN of an RDS instance is the instance name suffixed by the FQDN of the domain (for example, my-instance.my.domain.com, where my-instance is the instance name and my.domain.com is the name of the domain).
 The following screenshot shows a data source connection using the FQDN of an RDS DB instance to the database

 If you no longer require SSRS to be running on the RDS instance, you can remove the option to deactivate the service.